Myron Ebell

-Myron Ebell is an American climate change denier who serves as the Director of Global Warming and International Environmental Policy at the Competitive Enterprise Institute (CEI), an American libertarian advocacy group based in Washington, D.C.
-He is also chairman of the Cooler Heads Coalition, a politically conservative group formed in 1997 focused on "dispelling the myths of global warming by exposing flawed economic, scientific, and risk analysis".
+Myron Ebell is an American climate change denier who served as the Director of Global Warming and International Environmental Policy at the Competitive Enterprise Institute (CEI), an American libertarian advocacy group based in Washington, D.C.
+He was also chairman of the Cooler Heads Coalition, a politically conservative group formed in 1997 focused on "dispelling the myths of global warming by exposing flawed economic, scientific, and risk analysis".
 In September 2016, Ebell was appointed by then Republican presidential candidate Donald Trump to lead his transition team for the United States Environmental Protection Agency (EPA).

 In these organizations, Ebell has been central in promoting climate change denial, distributing his views to the media and politicians.
 Ebell, who is not a scientist, has been described as a climate change skeptic, a climate contrarian and a climate change denier.
 Ebell claims that he advocates "for sensible energy policies that benefit everyone.
 Instead of policies that simply reacts [sic] to alarmism."

+Ebell retired from CEI in 2024.